 Inflation refers to changes in prices over time.
-It can be positive (prices are rising over time and the same volume of goods cost more, so money is losing value) or negative (the same volume of goods are costing less).
+It can be positive (prices are rising over time and the same volume of goods cost more, so money is losing value) or negative (the same volume of goods is costing less).

-Inflation is measured using price indexes, also known as deflators.
+Inflation in the broader economy is measured using price indexes, also known as deflators.
 These show the amount a price has changed over time relative to a base year.
-The reference year, or base year, for the deflators used in this report is 2019-20.
+The reference year, or base year, for the deflators used in this report is 2021-22.